harshraj172/harshraj172.github.io/index.md

 I also spent my summer internship during my undergrad at [Thoucentric](https://thoucentric.com/) as a researcher with [Manu](https://deep-and-shallow.com/about-me/) where I studied tabular data and built a [novel](https://arxiv.org/abs/2207.08548) deep learning framework.

-I am actively looking for a PhD in AI Safety starting Fall 2025.
+<u>I am actively looking for a PhD in AI Safety starting Fall 2025.</u>

 ## News and Timeline